liqd/adhocracy/docs/development/translations.rst

 ``(adhocracy)$ bin/adhocpy setup.py compile_catalog``
   Compile the ``.po`` files for all languages to ``.mo`` files.

+You should not need to run `compile_catalog` manually as it is automatically run from buildout.

 The babel command `update_catalog` should not be used anymore.
 Use the tx client instead.